• Menu

 After Dr. Peaslee found fluorine in Thinx panties and it was covered by the Sierra Magazine, it was followed by Thinx denying any responsibility or possibility that it was true.
 Thinx then hired consultants (who were infamous for representing toxic chemical companies and thwarting regulation & public policy hard on toxic chemicals like perchlorate) to refute the findings of what Dr. Graham Peaslee found in his lab at the University of Notre Dame.

 Shortly following the denial, Thinx changed the language on their website to allow them to sell Americans period panties with PFAS without getting into hot water.
 (We know because we checked.)
-Basically, any reference to the “PFAS” chemical category was removed, and instead they used language that only claimed they were free from PFOA.
+Basically, any reference to the “PFAS” chemical category was removed, and instead, they replaced it with language that only claimed they were free from PFOA, which is one specific chemical within the class.

 We also noticed other brands making similar changes in legal terms on their sites, but not all.